 Education for a Lifetime (EFL) leads the “prevention” arm of our mission by educating local students on health relationships and mental health, using presentations in public and private high schools.
 More than 6,000 students annually hear presentations in their classrooms with messages that remind students they are valuable and that their past does not dictate their future.
 As a result, the number of students who highly agree that sexual risk avoidance leads to healthier outcomes increases by 65% after the training.

 Trained volunteers, local physicians and Life Network staff have presented this hope-filled message since 1987.
 Teaching primarily in public schools, we teach concepts such as: decision making, goal setting and character education through a curriculum called ‘Pursue.’
 This high energy, interactive program covers: living a life by design, healthy relationships, developing wisdom through critical thinking, seeing value in yourself, showing courage to stand up for yourself and others, and committing to a strong foundation for your future.

 Students shared the following after hearing the presentation:

 In addition to Pursue, we offer parent talks through churches and community organizations to prepare and educate parents.
 Ultimately, we want teens to realize that making healthy choices will enable them to stay in school, attain a quality education and have the ability to focus on their life goals and dreams.

-In 2018, we launched a new program in area high schools called Who Can Relate.
+In the fall semester of 2018, we launched a new program in area high schools called Who Can Relate.
 This curriculum is a presentation on the issue of teen suicide, working to release the stigma surrounding conversations on mental health.
 Students are asked to consider three questions as part of the training:

 - Who needs you?